PlaybookPrompts & PlaybooksEstate planning

 When family decision questions are answered more clearly, consults tend to start with better context, less hesitation, and more trust in the firm’s process.

 Treat Estate Planning Answer Map as one operating piece, not a loose playbook.
-For estate planning operators, a map of the family, document, process, and timing questions estate-planning prospects ask most often should help clarify how calls, web intake, booking, CRM routing, follow-up, review automation, and owner visibility fit together before a done-for-you system is installed.
+For estate planning operators, a map of the family, document, process, and timing questions estate-planning prospects ask most often should help clarify how calls, web intake, booking, CRM routing, follow-up, review automation, and owner visibility fit together before a connected system is installed.

 In the full TQP build, these notes connect AI receptionist systems, lead-capturing smart websites, reputation operations, missed-call recovery, and reactivation workflows into one front-door operating layer.